The hearing will discuss the socio-economic causes of the rise of populism in suburban and rural areas.

 The public hearing will focus on various aspects related to social and economic inclusion of third country nationals and will feature two panel debates and a speech.
 The first panel will focus on social inclusion of third country nationals.
 It will focus on the role of public services in integrating refugees and asylum seekers and on the importance of societies being welcoming towards newcomers.
 In the second panel, speakers will discuss various aspects related to the importance of skills to economic integration and will address discovering, mapping and further developing talents and skills in view of finding employment.

 The EESC’s Temporary Study Group on Sustainable Food, together with the Food Lawyers’ Network - FLN, invites you for an one-day conference on innovation in food.
 With high-levels speakers, including from the European Commission, and a multitude of expertise gathered in the conference room, there will be a focus on market access for regulated products, especially novel food and on science against food fraud as well as intellectual property for food including patents and data protection.

-Representatives of the two Domestic Advisory Groups (DAG) from the EU and Moldova, established under Chapter 13 on Trade and Sustainable Development (TSD) of the Deep and Comprehensive Free Trade Agreement between the Republic of Moldova and the European Union, will hold the fourth joint meeting in Chisinau, Moldova, on 5 July 2019.
+Representatives of the two Domestic Advisory Groups (DAG) from the EU and Moldova, established under Chapter 13 on Trade and Sustainable Development (TSD) of the Deep and Comprehensive Free Trade Agreement between the Republic of Moldova and the European Union, held the fourth joint meeting in Chisinau, Moldova, on 5 July 2019.